Featured image of post Vulnlab :: Sync Writeup

 hashes

-Using Hashcat, I managed to crack the hash of the password for the user triss
+Using Hashcat, I managed to crack the password hash for the user triss.

 hascat modes